adap/flower/doc/source/how-to-upgrade-to-flower-1.13.rst

 Welcome to the migration guide for updating Flower to Flower 1.13!
-Whether you're a seasoned user or just getting started, this guide will help you smoothly transition your existing setup to take advantage of the latest features and improvements in Flower 1.13, starting from version 1.8.
+Whether you're a seasoned user or just getting started, this guide will help you smoothly transition your existing setup to take advantage of the latest features and improvements in Flower 1.13.

 .. note::

-    This guide shows how to reuse pre-``1.13`` Flower code with minimum code changes.
+    This guide shows how to make pre-``1.13`` Flower code compatible with Flower 1.13 (and later) with only minimal code changes.

 Let's dive in!